Chart Color Schemes

 Health performance in Berserker is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

 Berserker faces significant health challenges, as indicated by health data.
-A variety of health conditions impact both younger and older age groups substantially.
-Private health cover is low, with approximately 47% (~3,432 people) having it, compared to Rest of Qld's 53.2%.
+A variety of health conditions affect both younger and older age groups.
+The rate of private health cover is low at approximately 47% (~3,432 people), compared to 53.2% in the rest of Queensland and a national average of 55.3%.

 Frequently Asked Questions - Health